 When patients undergo FUE hair transplant, their whole scalp is shaved beforehand.
 The procedure is carried out under local anesthetic.
 Surgeons take hair grafts one by one from the donor area and harvest hair evenly to reduce the chances of less density in the donor zone.
 The balding area is numbed by using various micro-incisions with a special micro-needle.
 The incisions are where the grafts are placed.

 Patients may feel a bit sore after surgery, but they can return to normal activities in a few hours.
 It is natural for the operated areas to appear slightly pinker than the normal, but that’s only for a few days.
 Transplanted hair should fall out in a few weeks, but it will grow back as your healthy hair and become noticeable in about three months.

 FUE hair transplant results

 The Follicular Unit Extraction (FUE) method yields permanent results.
 This advanced method helps restore hair growth by surgical implantation of single follicular units, achieving natural results.
 For optimal results, it is essential you have a skilled physician performing the procedure.

 The training of your hair restoration surgeon is central to surgical outcomes.
 Surgeons without appropriate training should not perform this type of technique.
 At Care4Hair, you are in good hands.
-Dr. Pascual has over a decade of hair restoration experience.
+Dr. Valladares has over a decade of hair restoration experience.